Update: TransferWise has renamed its company to Wise.

 Banks have to earn too.
 Yes, but this fees are so much higher if you would compare it to what other countries offer.
 Banks already earn from the money you deposit to them.
 How?
 They use our money to invest, that’s why a lot of our local banks have a high maintaining balance.
 They invest your money, earn from your money, but then your money loses it’s value (ie. inflation).

 I only really thought about this when I started traveling long term.
-I have always used my local banks while traveling and since I’m traveling short term, I never noticed how much money I paid.
+I have always used my local banks while traveling and since I was traveling short term, I never noticed how much money I paid in total.
 This couldn’t go on as I am traveling long term.